 In order to be as environmentally friendly as possible, commit to using natural or homemade cleaners.

-- Every few months, you can make batches of homemade cleaning products from ingredients like vinegar, baking soda or lemon.
+- Every few months, you can make batches of homemade cleaning products from ingredients like vinegar, baking soda, lemon, and essential oils.

 Peek around your home and see what changes you can make in order to use less energy, and clean more effectively.
 For example, wash windows only during the spring or fall so you don’t allow heating or cooling to escape.